 Museums and galleries

-Next time you wander around a museum or gallery, do so in a tweed jacket worn over soft cords and cardigan – you’ll blend in effortlessly with the intelligentsia.
+Next time you wander around a museum or gallery, do so in a tweed jacket worn over soft corduroy trousers – you’ll blend in effortlessly with the intelligentsia.

 Nerd style is very much in vogue at the moment.
 The team at Jezebel agrees: “Gone are the sand-in-the-face days when being considered a nerd was a bad thing.
 Now, it seems like every Hollywood actor desperate for a career makeover is hiking up his pants, pulling on a cardigan, and ditching his contacts for a set of plastic frames…”